 There’s something liberating and peaceful about being able to take in nature from the seat of a bicycle, something Ole Kassow understands quite well.
 An avid cyclist, the Copenhagen resident began to wonder: how could a community get seniors with limited mobility back on bikes so they could experience that joy once again?

 In 2012 Kassow and Dorthe Pederson decided that they had the answer.
 They founded Cycling Without Age with the purchase of five trishaws, and since then the nonprofit has spread like wildfire, with chapters springing up in 38 countries, including Singapore.
-Like its fellow chapters all over the globe, Singapore’s Cycling Without Age’s mission is simple: trained volunteers from local universities and companies such as Zendesk take seniors out for rides in trishaws, giving elders an opportunity to not just be outside but to tell their stories and connect with new people.
+Like its fellow chapters all over the globe, Singapore’s Cycling Without Age’s mission is simple: trained volunteers from local universities and companies such as Zendesk take seniors out for rides in trishaws, giving elders an opportunity to be outside, tell their stories and connect with new people.

 It’s a small act of kindness that can go a long way, one that takes only an hour of someone’s time, says Marieke Bink, director of the Singapore chapter.
 Bink, who oversees 198 volunteers and programs aimed at connecting Singapore’s youths with their elders, spoke recently about the chapter’s plans for the future and how her involvement has changed her life.